ArisKatsarakis/LifeDashboard/README.md

 	- Spring JPA
 	- Spring Security.

-<The project was designed using MDD principles taking business logic and diving to Cloud,Kite and Sea level use cases.
+> The project was designed using MDD principles taking business logic and diving to Cloud,Kite and Sea level use cases.

-Use cases Summary:
+## Use cases Summary:
+	- Income
-	- Income - Outcome Summary
+	- Outcome Summary
 	- Todos List.